 Benefits of using Policy-as-code

-Here are the top reasons why Kubernetes platform teams are adopting policy-as-code:
+Here are the top reasons why Kubernetes platform engineering teams are adopting policy-as-code:

 - Security: Policy-as-code tools can help organizations enforce security policies, such as ensuring that only securely configured workloads are deployed to Kubernetes clusters.